jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

     (e) a traveller’s cheque; or
     (f) a money order, postal order, or similar order; or (g) any other instrument prescribed by regulations
-  - **beneficial owner** means the individual who—
+  - **beneficial owner** —
+    (a) means the individual who—
-    (a) has effective control of a customer or person on whose behalf a transaction is conducted; or (b) owns a prescribed threshold of the customer or person on whose behalf a transaction is conducted
+      (i) has effective control of a customer or person on whose behalf a transaction is conducted; or (ii) owns a prescribed threshold of the customer or person on whose behalf a transaction is conducted; and (b) includes an individual—
+      (i) with ultimate ownership or control of the customer, whether directly or indirectly; or (ii) who is a customer of a customer, and on whose behalf the transaction is conducted, but only if the individual meets the requirement set out in subparagraph (i)
   - **beneficiary institution** , in relation to a wire transfer from an ordering institution, means any person who receives those funds and then makes those funds available to a person (the ) by—
     (a) crediting it to an account held by the payee; or (b) paying it to the payee